Behavioral Health

 - Schedule an appointment if you are having difficulty.

-You can find a therapist or psychiatrist at MHN.com or call the Mental Health Benefits number listed on your Health Net ID card.
+Find a therapist or psychiatrist or call the Behavioral Health Benefits number listed on your Health Net ID card.
 You won't need approval for outpatient appointments.

 This is only a summary of benefits.
-For details about copayments, deductibles, exclusions and member/dependent eligibility, please refer to your plan documents, or contact MHN or your benefits manager.
+For details about copayments, deductibles, exclusions and member/dependent eligibility, please refer to your plan documents.

 - Children's Anxiety – You and your child can learn to manage anxiety.
 Even in tough times you can bring on the calm.

-- For outpatient office visits, no referral is needed.
+- For outpatient office visits for therapy and/or medication management with an in-network provider, no prior authorization is needed.

 Please note: routine appointments with an MD/psychiatrist may take up to 15 business days, and an appointment with a therapist may take up to 10 business days.

-If you or a family member is experiencing a mental health emergency or feeling suicidal, go to the nearest ER or call 911.
+If you or a family member is feeling suicidal or experiencing another type of mental health emergency, go to the nearest ER or call 988.

 You and your covered family members can use behavioral health benefits for medically necessary behavioral health services, as well as treatment for substance abuse.